hardyoyo/RodmanPottingerCookbook/recipes/BBQJackfruitSandwiches.md

 ---

-Drain the cans of jackfruit in a collander, set aside.
+Drain the cans of jackfruit in a colander, set aside.
 In a bowl add the garlic, onion, ketchup, oil, molasses, sugar, rice vinegar, spices, salt and pepper.
 Stir until it's a sauce.
 Place the drained jackfruit and the sauce in a crockpot, making sure to gently coat all the jackfruit in the sauce evenly.
 Set